 It’s been nearly 6 years since Ryan Adams, a singer-songwriter, opened up to Us Weekly about his battle with Meniere’s disease, a condition that causes vertigo, tinnitus, and other symptoms.
-He’s also known to suffer from ocular migraines and seizures.
+He also suffers from ocular migraines and seizures.
 As a result, Adams has a strict no flash photography at his concerts.

 Unfortunately, a team from Q Magazine either didn’t understand the reason behind the ban or just didn’t care.
 Based on the comments made in the article, it seems as though the publication was very unsympathetic towards Meniere’s and migraine sufferers in general.
 Adams took to social media to defend his medical condition and attack the journalist for belittling his health.